off-by-some/Whiteboard/README.md

  - npm install && bower install

-Sym-link your bower components.
+navigate to "new-frontend" and sym-link your bower components.
 Or read up on grunt and submit a pull request.
- - ln -s ../../bower_components components
+ - ln -s bower_components components

 Run that bad boy.